pnm1977/home-assistant-ha-audit/ha_audit/README.md

 - Missing entity references
 - Large automations and scripts
 - Comment-heavy YAML files
+- Detection of registry entities no longer currently provided by integrations
+- Active-YAML reference checks for not-currently-provided entities

 HA Audit does not make changes to Home Assistant.